rust-lang/edition-guide/src/editions/advanced-migrations.md

 }
 ```

+When this macro is defined in a 2015 crate, it can be used from a crate of any other edition due to macro hygiene (discussed below).
+In 2015, `dyn` is a normal identifier and can be used without restriction.

+However, in 2018, `dyn` is no longer a valid identifier.
-If you don't have any tests that actually call this macro, then `cargo fix --edition` won't display any warnings or errors at all.
+When using `cargo fix --edition` to migrate to 2018, Cargo won't display any warnings or errors at all.
-However, it won't work when called from another crate.
+However, `foo` won't work when called from any crate.

-If you have proc macros or exported macros, you are encouraged to test them by importing them in crates from multiple editions.
+If you have macros, you are encouraged to make sure you have tests that fully cover the macro's syntax.
+You may also want to test the macros by importing and using them in crates from multiple editions, just to ensure it works correctly everywhere.
 If you run into issues, you'll need to read through the chapters of this guide to understand how the code can be changed to work across all editions.

 ### Macro hygiene